jarvenja/tauplayer/README.md

 - During playback _tauplayer_ displays the most relevant key set, which you can dynamically control the parameters of the player.
 - Please note that all of the other keys are still enabled.
 Therefore, please avoid pressing any unlisted keys since they can confuse the player in some situations.

+## Improving playback quality

+This section will be updated later.